puhuanet/jenkins-jack/README.md

 ## Features

+* Tree View
+    * Pipeline Tree
+        * Manage local scripts in relation to jobs on the targeted host
+        * Pull job script from host
+        * Pull replay script from build on host
+        * Re-open your pulled script; association saved in `settings.json`
+    * Job Tree
+        * View jobs and builds on the host
+        * Disable, enable, delete jobs and builds on the targeted host
+    * Node Tree
+        * View nodes on the host
+        * Disable (with offline message), enable, disconnect nodes on the targeted host
 * Pipeline Jack
     * Execute (with build paramaters)
         * Stream syntax highlighted output to output channel
-    * Abort
+    * Abort executed pipeline
-    * Update
+    * Update target pipeline job on host with script
     * Shared Library reference docs
 * Script Console Jack
-    * Execute
+    * Execute groovy console script at the System level or accross one or more ndoes
 * Node Jack
-    * Set multiple nodes offline
-    * Set multiple nodes online
+    * Disable (with an offline message), enable, or disconnect one or more nodes
-    * Disconnect multiple nodes
+    * Update the labels on one more more nodes
 * Job Jack
-    * Disable multiple jobs
-    * Enable mulitiple jobs
-    * Delete multiple jobs
+    * Disable, enable, delete, or view one or more jobs
 * Build Jack
     * Download a build log
+    * Download a build replay script
-    * Delete multiple builds
+    * Delete one or more builds
 * Supports switching between Jenkins hosts for running commands
 * Pipeline (GDSL) auto-completions for `groovy` files